MagicMart/simple-blogger/src/components/articles/the-days-are-too-short.md

 <time>2019-04-13</time>

+> <pre>To see a World in a Grain of Sand
+> And a Heaven in a Wild Flower
+> Hold Infinity in the palm of your hand
+> And Eternity in an hour<pre> - William Blake

 It is disconcerting how short the months seem now.
-Is there any mental magic by which they can be stretched?
+Are there any mental exercises by which they can be stretched?
 If my brain was energised, would there be finer grains of detail to hold me in the moment?
 Tomorrow I will be better, hold infinity in the palm of my hand.